 This Section Displays

-Web Security Appliance System uptime
+Web Security System uptime

-Status System resource utilization - CPU usage, RAM usage, and percentage of disk space used for reporting and logging.
+Appliance Status • System resource utilization - CPU usage, RAM usage, and percentage of disk space used for reporting and logging.

+The CPU utilization value shown on this page and the CPU value shown on the system Overview page (Overview Page, page 19-2) may differ slightly because they are read separately, at differing moments.

-RAM usage for a system that is working efficiently may be above 90% because RAM that is not otherwise in use by the system is used by the web object cache.
+RAM usage for a system that is working efficiently may be above 90%, because RAM that is not otherwise in use by the system is used by the web object cache.
 If your system is not experiencing serious performance issues and this value is not stuck at 100%, the system is operating normally.

 Note Proxy Buffer Memory is one component that uses this RAM.

 Proxy Traffic Transactions per second

-Characteristics Bandwidth
+Characteristics • Bandwidth

-Response time
+• Response time

-Cache hit rate
+• Cache hit rate

 • Connections

 High Availability •

+This Section Displays

 External Services Identity Services Engine

 Current Configuration Web Proxy settings:

 • Web Proxy Status - enabled or disabled.

 Deployment Topology.

-Web Proxy Mode - forward or transparent.
+• Web Proxy Mode - forward or transparent.

 • IP Spoofing - enabled or disabled.

 L4 Traffic Monitor settings:

 • L4 Traffic Monitor Status - enabled or disabled.

 • L4 Traffic Monitor Wiring.

 • L4 Traffic Monitor Action - monitor or block.

 Web Security Appliance Version Information

 Hardware information

-• System Capacity Page, page 19-12
+• System Capacity Page, page 19-13